The Québec maritime Blog

 How to get there

 Since it’s not possible to drive all the way to the Îles de la Madeleine, you must either fly or take a boat to get there.
-Several airlines (including PAL Airlines) offer flights to the Islands depart from Montréal, Québec City, Gaspé, Bonaventure and Moncton (New Brunswick).
+Several airlines (including PAL Airlines) offer flights to the Islands departing from various towns and cities in Eastern Canada.
 If you choose to travel by sea, a ferry runs year-round between Souris, Prince Edward Island, and Cap-aux-Meules.
 Would you like to discover the archipelago by bus?
 Autobus Les Sillons offers various guided tours that will allow you to admire the surrounding scenery and discover many of the Islands’ attractions!

 What to see

 Whether you fly or arrive by sea, you’ll fall under the spell of the archipelago at first sight!
 For starters, the Islands offer 300 km (190 mi.) of long, white-sand beaches, each with its own charm.
 Time to relax by the sea!

 Another eye-catching feature of the Islands is the red sandstone cliffs.
 Their striking colour is created by sedimentary rock made of quartz covered in iron oxide.
 The wind, waves, tides and spring thaw constantly erode these cliffs and sculpt them into sometimes surprising shapes.

 You’ll also notice that the Islands feature rolling green hills.
 There are several on Entry Island, the only inhabited island that’s not connected to the rest of the archipelago.
 Hike up Big Hill, the highest point in the region, to admire an extraordinary panoramic view.